 - The group establishes a reliable estimate of the useful life of goodwill arising on business combinations.
 This estimate is based on a variety of factors such as the expected use of the acquired business and the expected useful life of the cash generating units to which the goodwill is attributed. - Revenue is recognised in Housing when the cash is received for the house sale or where the house is complete at period end and is subject to a bound missive and settles within 14 days of the period end.
-In the affordable housing business revenue is recognised on the certified and invoiced value of work done by period end.
+In the affordable housing business revenue is recognised on the certified and invoiced value of work done by period end. - Work in progress is a material balance.
+Future selling prices are dependent on housing market conditions, therefore judgment is required as to whether the carrying value will be recovered through future sales.
+Work in Progress is reviewed on an annual basis for indicators of impairment.
+Where impairment is identified a provision is created to write work in progress down to its recoverable amount being the lower of cost and net realisable value.

-Notes to the financial statements (continued) For the five month period ended 30 June 2015
+Notes to the financial statements (continued) For the year ended 30 June 2016